-is an education reporter at the Florida Times-Union and Jacksonville.com.
+is an American journalist.
 His professional interests include convergence journalism, education reporting, longform storytelling and news blogging.
 His personal interests are professional basketball, the Great Depression, traveling, cooking seafood and French culture.

 Before coming to Florida, Brooks was the higher education reporter for the Omaha World-Herald.
 He covered public and private universities and community colleges in Nebraska and western Iowa.
 Brooks led the World-Herald’s coverage of the University of Nebraska’s efforts to convert the former Nebraska State Fairgrounds into a world-class private/public research park.
 He was first to report that Creighton University earned permission to sell alcohol to students on campus (the first Nebraska college in history allowed to do so.)
 Brooks also covered the Nebraska Community College System’s lengthy legal battle with Omaha’s Metropolitan Community College.

 Brooks also worked as the business, K-12 and higher education reporter for the Bristol (Va.)
 Herald Courier.
 In his time there, Brooks chronicled Bristol, Tennessee’s school system and its plan to merge two elementary schools into one larger building.
 Brooks gained notoriety in 2007 after reporting how Bristol, Virginia school officials released a controversial letter attached to Virginia Middle School students' report cards.
 In 2007 he won second place in education writing from the Virginia Press Association for a pair of well-written articles on the federal No Child Left Behind Act.
 He also covered a publicly traded pharmaceutical company.